joshbegley/nyt-latest/README.md

 https://nytimes.com/video/us/politics/100000008848790/tennessee-house-votes-democrats.html?searchResultPosition=8

 **Police Officer With Bit Part in Epstein Jail Drama Convicted of Murder**\
-`Nicholas Tartaglione, a retired police officer who shared a cell with Jeffrey Epstein, the disgraced financier, killed four men over a debt, prosecutors said.`\
+`Nicholas Tartaglione, a retired police officer who had shared a cell with Jeffrey Epstein, the disgraced financier, killed four men over a debt, prosecutors said.`\
 https://nytimes.com/2023/04/06/nyregion/briarcliff-manor-police-officer-murder.html?searchResultPosition=9

 **‘Your Dad Is Better Than You’: The N.B.A.
 Star Fueled by Family Legacy**\